Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Appendix

 Now, an important aspect of the theory is the existence of a spectral sequence connecting $\bigl\{\mc{M}_n\bigr\}$ and $\mc{M}$.
 For $N\in D^-(\mr{sec}_-(\mc{M}))$ and $M\in D^+(\mr{sec}_+(\mc{M}))$, we have the following spectral sequence by \cite[7.4.8]{BD}:

-\begin{rem*} Since the proof of [{\it ibid.}]\ is rather sketchy, it might be hard to follow their argument in some cases.
+\begin{rem*} Since the proof of {\it ibid.}\ is rather sketchy, it might be hard to follow their argument in some cases.
 Let us add a short explanation.
-When $\mr{sec}_+(\mc{M})$ is enough injectives, then the functor $\mr{Hom}(N,-)\colon K^+\mr{sec}_+(\mc{M})\rightarrow DF$, where $DF$ denotes the derived category of filtered modules, can be derived in a usual way and we get the spectral sequence as written in [{\it ibid.}].
+When $\mr{sec}_+(\mc{M})$ have enough injectives, then we can take the right derived functors of the functor $\mr{Hom}(N,-)\colon K^+\mr{sec}_+(\mc{M})\rightarrow DF$, where $DF$ denotes the derived category of filtered modules, in a usual way and we get the spectral sequence as written in {\it ibid.}.
 However, there might be a situation that the functor does not admit a right derived functor.
 Even in this case, we can define the derived functor $\mb{R}\mr{Hom}(N,-)\colon D^+(\mr{sec}_+(\mc{M}))\rightarrow\mr{Ind}(DF)$ as in [SGA 4, XVII, 1.2].
 We have a functor